michbeck100/pimatic-echo/README.md

 ### Changelog
 0.5.8
+* [#77](https://github.com/michbeck100/pimatic-echo/issues/77) add compatibility with node 4 again
+* add peerDependencies on package.josn again.
+Hope this fixes the problem that pimatic doesN#t find the update

+0.5.8
 * [#76](https://github.com/michbeck100/pimatic-echo/issues/76) create hash from device name, because device id is the same if using aditionalNames config or button device

 0.5.7